gl-inet/docs3.x/docs/tutorials/set_up_wireguard_server_via_astrorelay.md

     ![astrorelay link](https://static.gl-inet.com/docs/en/3/tutorials/set_up_wireguard_server_via_astrorelay/astrorelay_link.png){class="glboxshadow"}

-3. Replace this link with the **Endpoint** in the WireGaurd configuration.
-Then you can use the modified config in WireGaurd cient app.
+3. Replace this link with the **Endpoint** in the WireGuard configuration.
+Then you can use the modified config in WireGuard cient app.

     ![replace link in wireguard config](https://static.gl-inet.com/docs/en/3/tutorials/set_up_wireguard_server_via_astrorelay/replace_endpoint_in_wireguard_config.png){class="glboxshadow"}

-4. When you are not at home/office, you can use the WireGaurd client app with the configuration created above to access your home/office local service as you at home/office.
+4. When you are not at home/office, you can use the WireGuard client app with the configuration created above to access your home/office local service as you at home/office.